Pruning Ornamental Trees

 3-step cut for large branches

-To avoid tearing bark as the branch falls.
+To avoid tearing bark as the heavy branch falls.
+To allow proper healing, don’t cut into or damage the branch collar.